FocusThen/gamea/TILED_GUIDE.md

 **Properties:** None required

 **Notes:**

 - Kills player on contact
 - No special properties needed

+### Deadly Object

+**Layer:** Dangers
+**Name:** `deadlyObject`
+**Properties:** None required

+**Notes:**

+- Kills player on contact (same behavior as spikes)
+- **Invisible by default** - perfect for trick traps
+- Can be placed over coins to create "fake coins" that kill the player
+- Can be placed anywhere as an invisible hazard
+- Useful for creating tricky platforming challenges where players need to identify safe vs unsafe areas

+**Example Usage:**

+- Place a `deadlyObject` directly over a coin to create a fake coin trap
+- Place multiple `deadlyObject` rectangles in a pattern to create an invisible hazard zone
+- Combine with visible coins to create a mix of safe and dangerous pickups

 ### Saw

 **Layer:** Dangers
 **Name:** `saw`
 **Properties:**

 - `direction` (string, optional): "horizontal" or "vertical" (default: "horizontal")
 - `distance` (number, optional): Movement distance in pixels (default: 100)
 - `speed` (number, optional): Movement speed in pixels per second (default: 50)

 **Notes:**

 - Saws move back and forth continuously
 - Kills player on contact
 - Direction determines if saw moves left/right or up/down